goinnn/django-form-admin/README.rst

     {{ form.as_django_admin }}

-Or Now (version >= 3.1.2) you don't need inherit of FormAdminDjango
+But you don't need inherit of FormAdminDjango, you may also do

 ::